AnthonyCxx/Notes-and-Writeups/studyGuide.md

     nodeType<Type> *link;    //Pointer to the info!
 Not an actual instance of a nodeType variable };
   ```
   Here you can see a struct _nodeType_ that defines an individual node (item) in a linked list.
-You can see that it's composed of some data (of varied type). <br />
+You can see that it's composed of some data (of varied type).
   Additionally, you can see that it contains a nodeType<Type> pointer that points to the next item in the linked list.
-It's important that you include the \*, <br />
+It's important that you include the \*,
-  otherwise the program will not compile since a struct cannot contain itself (it would cause an infinite loop). <br />
+  otherwise the program will not compile since a struct cannot contain itself (it would cause an infinite loop).

   #### Linked List Data Members
   ```c++